trevormerritt/setuporangeoctopi/README.md

 ** USAGE **

-Install Armbian.
+- Install Armbian.
-On first boot, change root password, then add a user named 'pi' After the user is created, connect to the internet and clone the repo 'somewhere'.
+- On first boot, change root password, then add a user named 'pi'
+- After the user is created, connect to the internet and clone the repo 'somewhere'.
 I use /home/pi resulting in /home/pi/setuporangeoctopi
-Run /home/pi/setuporangeoctopi/setup.sh --install.sh
+- Run /home/pi/setuporangeoctopi/setup.sh --install.sh
-This takes ~45 mins.
+-This takes ~45 mins.
 Wait.

-After reboot, you have:
+- After reboot, you have:
   - Octoprint
   - ffmpeg-streamer
   - haproxy